 It’s important to bear in mind that PixPerAn only takes into account what the camera sees – and that is trailing resulting from the pixel response behaviour of the monitor.
 These pixel responses vary depending on the shades involved in the pixel transition (PixPerAn tests a limited range of shades) and these are only one piece of a much larger jigsaw anyway.
 There is a very thorough analysis of the factors affecting pixel responsiveness in our dedicated article on the subject.
 Our ‘real world’ testing below pulls all of these factors together and gives subjective impressions on a range of game and movie titles.

 Whilst running around on foot on Battlefield 4 there was a degree of blur, particularly when strafing past objects.
-Rather than being caused by sluggish pixel transitions, this was caused by eye movement as motion is tracked on the screen.
-Zipping around in a fast vehicle such as a buggy intensified this blur, but everything looked much as it would on even the fastest 60Hz monitors.
-In other words; pixel responsiveness was not a limiting factor here.
+Rather than being caused by sluggish pixel transitions, this was mainly caused by eye movement as motion is tracked on the screen.
+Zipping around in a fast vehicle such as a buggy intensified this blur, but everything looked quite similar to even the fastest 60Hz monitors.
+In other words; pixel responsiveness was not really a limiting factor here.
 Furthermore there was no noticeable inverse ghosting (overshoot) from overly ‘aggressive’ grey to grey acceleration, either.

-As with Battlefield 4, pixel responsiveness was not a limiting factor when it came to the visual fluidity of Dirt 3.
-There was a moderate level of blur, particularly when cornering, but no more than you’d see on even snappy 60Hz TN panels with good pixel overdrive.
+As with Battlefield 4, pixel responsiveness was not a major limiting factor when it came to the visual fluidity of Dirt 3.
+There was a moderate level of blur, particularly when cornering, but not significantly more than you’d see on even snappy 60Hz TN panels with good pixel overdrive.
 This was the case across the broad range of pixel transitions occurring on Dirt 3 – whether driving at night or the day in Finland, Kenya, the US or Norway.
-Gymkhana was a dizzying experience with more pronounced blur, but this was again a refresh rate limitation rather than anything to do with pixel responsiveness.
+Gymkhana was a dizzying experience with more pronounced blur, but this predominantly a refresh rate limitation.
 Again there was no noticeable inverse ghosting, the presence of which would have spoilt the experience for some users.